[?] Subscribe To This Site

 Scor-It Tote Pink

-There is also an A-2 Envelope Template, an aluminum template that guides you to make A-2 envelopes from any sheet of paper.
+There is also the Scor-It Envelope Maker, an A-2 Envelope Template, an aluminum template that guides you to make A-2 envelopes from any sheet of paper.

 The A-2 card that measures 4 1/4 x 5 1/2 folded and holds an A-2 or invitation card that is 4 x 5 1/4.
 It has a cutout circle in the center that will allow you to position the template so you can see what the front of your envelope will look like.
 Great if you are using printed paper, to make sure you have the design you want centered on the front of your envelope.